raphael-group/netmix/README.md

 * [Virtualenv (for Python 3)](https://docs.python.org/3/library/venv.html)
 * [NetworkX (2.4)](http://networkx.github.io/)

 Most likely, NetMix will work with other versions of the above software.
 We recommend using a Python virtual environment, which allows Python packages to be installed or updated independently of system packages.
-The [heinz](https://github.com/ls-cwi/heinz) package **must** be installed before using NetMix.
-You can set the location for heinz in the `netmix.sh` script.
+The [heinz](https://github.com/ls-cwi/heinz) package **must** be installed before using NetMix, and the location of heinz must be specified by editing the line `heinz_directory=""` in the NetMix [script](https://github.com/raphael-group/netmix/blob/master/netmix.sh).

 ### Use